 Learning from the success of community-based projects (e.g. Wikipedia) to achieve this goal, a crowdsourcing technique fostering exchanges and collaboration is applied to incrementally update the platform.

-BISE seeks to provide a unification of views: problem-based (e.g. “find nuclei in cells”), method-based (e.g. “active contour based segmentation”) and tool-based (e.g. “CellProfiler”).
+BIII seeks to provide a unification of views: problem-based (e.g. “find nuclei in cells”), method-based (e.g. “active contour-based segmentation”), and tool-based (e.g. “CellProfiler”).
 The platform will also gather commented links on articles describing algorithms with high potential but without a usable source code “Calls for implementation” to plan collaborative implementation through threads in the forum.
 The database is edited in a manner similar to Wikipedia: i.e. the community provides content that is managed by curators.
 Crowd-sourced database editing is reinforced by strategic meetings called taggathons, boosting the content of the database.
 These meetings are also aimed at reaching consensus on future directions.

-By also exposing all data we are curating with standard web practice, we allow other project to reuse this data.
+By also exposing all data we are curating with standard web practice, we allow other projects to reuse this data.

 This work was initiated during meeting of image analysts, imaging software developers and users at the 2013 European Biological Image Analysis Symposium EUBIAS2013.This first taggathon